-Nelson Vinueza joined North Carolina State University in August 2013 as a Chancellor’s Faculty Excellence Program cluster hire in Forensic Analytical Chemistry.
-He is an Assistant Professor in the Department of Textile Engineering, Chemistry and Science in the Wilson College of Textiles.
-Dr. Vinueza’s research focus is the development of new mass spectrometric methods for the analysis of chemicals of forensic interest, such as dyes, inks, fibers, polymers and drugs.
+He became an Associate Professor in the Department of Textile Engineering, Chemistry, and Science in the Wilson College of Textiles in 2019.
+Dr. Vinueza’s research focus is on the development of new mass spectrometric methods for the analysis of chemicals of forensic interest, such as dyes, inks, fibers, polymers, and drugs.